Quantitative theory of magnetic interactions in solids: Linear response theory of the susceptibility

 as frequency-dependent interatomic exchange parameters.
 If one sets $\omega=0$ in this expression, one arrives at Rudderman-Kittel-Kasuya-Yosida (RKKY) type, indirect interactions~\cite{vonsovsky1974magnetism,Yosida_Magnetism}.
 As will be shown later in this review, these expressions are exactly equivalent to those from Refs.~\cite{liechtenstein1984exchange,liechtenstein1987local,Liechtenstein_1995_LDAU}.
 In fact, these expressions are more general, since they do not assume a rigid-moment approximation and they take into account the full coordinate dependence of the wave functions.
 Using the identity~\eqref{complet} one can also show that

-The other way to evaluate inter atomicexchange interactions is to connect exchange parameters to the energy of spin spiral configurations, that is, with the {\it static} magnetic susceptibility $\widehat{\chi }^{+-}\left( 0\right)$.
+The other way to evaluate interatomic exchange interactions is to connect exchange parameters to the energy of spin spiral configurations, that is, with the {\it static} magnetic susceptibility $\widehat{\chi }^{+-}\left( 0\right)$.
 The latter can be rewritten as

 which corresponds to the renormalized spin-wave energy

 Note that this expression corresponds to the definition of exchange parameters in terms of the energy of static spin configurations~\cite{bruno2003exchange,Antropov_2003,Logan_1998}.
 As we will show below, this corresponds to the exchange parameters from Refs.~\cite{liechtenstein1984exchange,liechtenstein1987local,Liechtenstein_1995_LDAU}, normalized by taking into account constraints of the density functional~\cite{bruno2003exchange}.